Callum-Rimmer/MBiP/README.md

   a)  How can we view this file?\
   b)  How could you extract all the header lines i.e. contig names and print them to the terminal?

+The below screenshot shows you how to export the `contigs.fasta` file.

 ### Species identification

 Now we have our assembled genome, let's find out what species of bacteria it belongs to.